• Share this on:

 United Kingdom: Leading importer of mangetout and sugar snaps

 The United Kingdom (UK) was one of the first countries to import mangetout peas and especially sugar snaps.
-The UK market is well-developed, directly supplied from origin and continues to grow.
+The UK market is a mature, well-developed market, directly supplied by producing countries.

 The United Kingdom will remain a valuable market for non-European suppliers for several reasons.
 The local production of fresh mangetout and sugar snaps, which starts in June, is very limited.
-And affordable labour forces are decreasing because many Eastern European workers have gone home.
-Due to Brexit (Britain leaving the European Union), importers will also become more motivated in maintaining their non-European supply sources.
+Since Brexit (Britain leaving the European Union), there has been a lack of local labour forces.
+Therefore, importers are eager to maintain their non-European supply sources.
 However, inflation may hamper the demand for exclusive vegetables that are more expensive than the more common vegetables.

 Tips: